BOL Foundation

 4. Spiritual poverty: Spiritual poverty means disorientation, inner emptiness, distress, and even despair about the meaning of one’s own existence, moral and spiritual confusion, self-abandonment, the absence or marginalization of the religious dimension, apathy or overwhelming indifference.
 This poverty is attested in the sixth and seventh (comforting and prayer) spiritual works of mercy.

 Obviously, the corporal and spiritual works of mercy need cross-fertilization to ensure that the indigent need not remain in a permanent state of dependency, but to progressively become a “help for self-help” (Kasper).
 Hence it is important to take comprehensive approach to the works of mercy that is cognizant of the different dimensions of poverty.
-Finally the B.O.L. foundation embraces the Catholic Church's teaching as her own, about the relationship between charity and justice: "When we attend to the needs of those in want, we give them what is theirs, not ours.
-More than performing works of mercy, we are paying a debt of justice..."[1]
+Finally the B.O.L. foundation embraces the relationship between charity and justice: "When we attend to the needs of those in want, we give them what is theirs, not ours.
+More than performing works of mercy, we are paying a debt of justice..."
+CCC, 24

 Our historical timeline

 The Bread of Life (BOL) Foundation came into existence as a result of a religious vision experienced by the founder Mr. Gaurav J Patole in the year 2012.
-While participating in the religious celebration of the Mass at St Ann’s Church, Coppell, TX, USA, during the consecration of the host, Gaurav experienced a religious vision where he saw the crucified image of Jesus juxtaposed with the Eucharistic host.
 This vision was so vivid, it left Gaurav in a state of awe and weeping.
-This life-changing encounter with the Eucharistic Lord would then inaugurate and sow the seeds of the future BOL Foundation.
-Jesus’s biblical mandate to carry the 'works of charity' for the poorest of the poor would soon become the foundation’s own mandate and objective.
+This life-changing encounter would then inaugurate and sow the seeds of the future BOL Foundation.
 As time went along, the foundation started shaping by the ardent support of Mr. Joseph J Patole, Mrs. Shobha J Patole, Mrs. Shruti G Patole, Mr. Amit Joseph Patole, & family.
 In 2012, BOL Foundation started working at the grass-root level for the poorest of the poor by serving them one-time meal & mineral water bottle.
 The 10-year discernment period of whether to officially register & form BOL Foundation completes, post a miraculous near-death experience by the founder Gaurav.
 The foundation got officially registered on April 5, 2022 and continues to work for the poorest of the poor in the thematic areas of Poverty, Hunger, Education, Health & Livelihood.

 Our values